 The 10 Best Wireless Headphones For TV

-This wiki has been updated 27 times since it was first published in December of 2017.
+This wiki has been updated 28 times since it was first published in December of 2017.
 If you or someone around you has trouble hearing, or if you just want to watch a movie without disturbing a sleeping partner, consider a pair of wireless headphones, which are specially designed to fully immerse you in your programming without introducing any audio latency.
 There are various affordable and high-end models that work with modern TVs, Android streaming boxes, and home theater PCs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes